The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 God sets forth an example for those who disbelieve: the wife of Noah and the wife of Lot.
 They were under two of Our righteous servants, yet they betrayed them, and they availed them nothing against God.
 (66:10)

-Proximity to a prophet does not save.
+In classical reading, this betrayal is a betrayal of faith and allegiance, not a sexual accusation.
+Proximity to a prophet does not save by itself.
 This single extraction destroys one of the heart’s laziest illusions – that salvation may be borrowed through adjacency.

 In Al-Haqqah (69), the flood and the vessel are recalled so that the event becomes a retained reminder: